puppetlabs/bolt/documentation/configuring_bolt.md

 **Windows Filepath:** `%PROGRAMDATA%\PuppetLabs\bolt\etc\bolt-defaults.yaml`

-The defaults configuration file supports most of Bolt's configuration options, with the exception of options that are project-specific such as `inventoryfile` and `modulepath`.
+The defaults configuration file supports most of Bolt's configuration options, with the exception of options that are project-specific such as `modulepath`.

 You can view a full list of the available options in [`bolt-defaults.yaml` options](bolt_defaults_reference.md).